 In addition, there are some off-label uses of ivermectin, such as using it to kill microfilaria (immature heartworms), to treat mange, and certain intestinal worms.

-For these purposes, the dose has to be increased and therefore should be used only under the direct guidance of a veterinarian.
+For these purposes, a higher dose is necessary.
+As such, use the drug under the direct guidance of a veterinarian.

 Ivermectin for Dogs – Possible Side Effects

-However, dogs with the following conditions should not be prescribed Ivermectin:
+However, dogs with the following conditions should NOT use Ivermectin:

 - Those who have shown prior allergic reactions to the drug.

 - Those who have tested positive for heartworm disease.